Waitara, New Zealand: Economy

 The first port in Taranaki to engage in international trade was Waitara, in 1823, when the barque William Stoveld anchored in the river mouth and traded with Māori.

 With the establishment of the freezing works in 1872 the river port became even more important to the Province.
 However the river has a bar at its entrance which can only be crossed at high tide.
 With the development of a breakwater at the port in New Plymouth, and the railway to New Plymouth the Waitara port quickly became unimportant.
 Construction of a railway line between Waitara and New Plymouth began in August 1873.
-By the time the line opened on 14 October 1875, the town had a harbour board, two printing houses, a soap and candle factory, an iron foundry, a boat-building yard, two breweries, a wool-scouring plant and a tannery.
+By the time the line opened on 14 October 1875, the town had a harbour board, two printing houses, a soap and candle factory, an iron foundry, a boatbuilding yard, two breweries, a wool-scouring plant and a tannery.

 From 1887 the economy of Waitara became dependent on the frozen meat trade – first to Great Britain and since the creation of the European Common Market, to Asian countries.
 Except for some very early shipments from Waitara, frozen meat was transported to the port of New Plymouth by rail.

 In 1902 Thomas Borthwick and Sons (Australasia) Ltd, a subsidiary of a UK company, bought the Waitara Freezing and Cold Storage Company plant at Waitara.
 Until 1998, the freezing works employed between 1000 and 1500 workers, by far the largest employer in a town with a population of between 3000 and 5000.
 In 1990, Borthwicks sold the Waitara works to AFFCO Holdings.

 In 1995 AFFCO closed the Waitara works with the consequent severe loss of employment in the town.
 The shutdown followed the closure of a Swanndri clothing factory, a small-scale but locally significant Subaru car assembly plant and a wool scouring plant.
 The number of registered unemployed in the town rose from 700 to 1000, helping to boost the unemployment rate for the Taranaki region, which includes New Plymouth and Waitara, to 9.8 percent, compared with the national average of 6.7 percent.
 The loss of jobs affected Maori workers disproportionately because they were heavily represented in the work's labour force.
 Maori were 3.4 times more likely than non-Maori to be living in a "deprived" situation.
 After the closure, the majority of buildings making up the Waitara freezing works were demolished, significantly changing the townscape (the area on the right on the far side of the river in the image of Waitara below, was the site of the freezing works).